General Assembly Basics

 Legislative Information Services contains the full text, summaries, and status history of all bills and resolutions for each General Assembly session.
 Bills can be looked up by bill/resolution number, by subject, or by the senator or delegate who introduced the legislation.
 If the bill originated in the House it will start with HB___ and if it originated in the Senate it will start with SB___.

-Additionally, both the House Appropriations Committee and the Senate Finance and Appropriations Committee maintain websites that provide detailed information on the respective bodies budget procedures.
+Bills that have funding attached to them will pass the Subcommittee to which they are assigned and the full Committee and then be referred to the House Appropriations or Senate Finance committee for discussion and debate.
+Both the House Appropriations Committee and the Senate Finance and Appropriations Committee maintain websites that provide detailed information on the respective bodies budget procedures.

 WATCH THE GENERAL ASSEMBLY SESSION